tomasguillen/picklejar/README.md

 Save and Load Objects and Vectors and Arrays from/to files, ifstreams or byte buffers.

-## How to use PickleJar to store and recall TriviallyCopiable Types (simple ints, floats, doubles, structs...)
+## How to use PickleJar to store and recall TriviallyCopiable Types (simple ints, floats, doubles, trivial structs and classes, etc)
 This is how to write a vector of ints to a file named "example1.data":
 ```
   std::vector<int> int_vec{0, 1, 2, 4, 8, 16, 32, 64, 128, 256, 512};